vghpe/vghpe.github.io/content/posts/2025-11-03-male-nipple.md

 title: "Prototype: How to stimulate the male nipple (Working Title)"
 date: 2025-11-03T00:00:00
 draft: false
-slug: nipps-prototype
+slug: nipps-proto
 aliases:
   - /unlisted/earthly-pigs-garter/
 tags:
   - design
-image: images/knob-design-1.jpg
+image: images/knob-design-5.jpg
-caption: An design page, with a wider gender ranger
 description: Prove your touch prowess
 ---
-**Genre**: Platforming Auto-Runner, Dating Sim, Puzzle

-**Artist statement**: The male nipple is so enigmatic!
+The male nipple is so enigmatic!
 How does one touch it?
 Does it do anything?
 Do you know?
 Prove it!

 **HTSMN** is a relationship and intimacy sim disguised as an auto-runner puzzle platformer.
 You are a specialist who probes and twists within each client’s “box” to identify their needs and guide them toward peak arousal.

  <!--more-->
+**Genre**: Platforming Auto-Runner, Dating Sim, Puzzle

 [Jump to prototype](#play-the-prototype)

 ---